Fraternities are the solution, not the problem.

 College Fraternity: Alpha Phi Alpha, Clemson University

-This project is led by Anthony B. Bradley, PhD, former director of The Center for the Study of Human Flourishing and professor of religious studies at The King’s College.
-Professor Bradley is author of Heroic Fraternities: How College Men Can Save Colleges and America.
+This project is led by Anthony B. Bradley, PhD, Professor Bradley is author of Heroic Fraternities: How College Men Can Save Colleges and America.
 Professor Bradley now serves as a Distinguished Research Fellow at The Acton Institute and Research Professor at Kuyper College.

 Professor Bradley lectures at colleges, universities, business organizations, conferences, and churches throughout the U.S. and abroad.
 His writings on religious and cultural issues have been published in a variety of journals, including: the Philadelphia Inquirer, the Washington Examiner, Al-Jazerra, the Atlanta Journal-Constitution, the Detroit News, Christianity Today, and World Magazine.